fusioncharts/dev_centre_docs/chart-guide/gauge-and-widgets-guide/angular-gauge.md

 Two input fields have been rendered with the gauge to enter the target width and height for the container element.
 If you click the 'Resize' button after entering values in both fields, the width and the height of the container element will be resized based on your inputs.
 As soon as the dimensions of the container element change, the gauge will automatically resize itself.

-> Note: When you dynamically resize, the gauge and all its elements will be scaled proportionally and work perfectly only for constrained resizing, i.e., both width and height of the gauge will resize in proportions.
+> When you dynamically resize, the gauge and all its elements will be scaled proportionally and work perfectly only for constrained resizing, i.e., both width and height of the gauge will resize in proportions.
 If you do not scale the chart in proportions, the gauge will scale in the least possible proportion and leave empty space all around.

 ## Dynamically resize gauges with manual values for elements

 You can configure the various functional and cosmetic properties of gauge elements by manually specifying values for each, in order to dynamically resize them.
 For example, you can configure the gauge [radius](https://www.fusioncharts.com/dev/gauge-and-widgets-guide/angular-gauge/configuring-dials.html), the [dial radius](https://www.fusioncharts.com/dev/gauge-and-widgets-guide/angular-gauge/configuring-dials.html), the [tick value distance](https://www.fusioncharts.com/dev/gauge-and-widgets-guide/angular-gauge/configuring-tick-marks.html), the [gauge origin](https://www.fusioncharts.com/dev/gauge-and-widgets-guide/angular-gauge/configuring-angles-and-origins.html), etc. Ideally, you should set these values based on specific width and height dimensions for the gauge.
 You can name these dimensions as the original width and the original height of the gauge.